-Our next walk was the section between Manorbier and Freshwater East.
-As our accomodation was at Trewent Holiday Village at Freshwater East we had decided to walk this section starting out from here and heading to Manorbier.
+Our next walk was the section between Trewent Holiday Village at Freshwater East heading east to Manorbier.

-This walk begins from a narrow wood footbridge near to Trewent Park, and the path runs along the dunes behind the beach and begins to climb the hillside.
-The next photo was taken fron the hillside and it’s a great view from here of the series of headlands along the coastline which gradually “step” into the distance looking towards Manorbier.
+This walk begins from a narrow wood footbridge near to Trewent Park, and the path runs through the dunes behind the beach and then climbs uphill.
+The photo below was taken on the hillside with a great view of the series of headlands along the coastline which gradually “step” into the distance towards Manorbier in the distance.

 Continuing to climb uphill and through woodland, there’s a clearing with a viewpoint overlooking the beach and provides a fine view of the natural arc of the bay and the Trewent Point headland opposite.